linjunpop/linjunpop/README.md

 Prior working at [@Sumi-Interactive](https://github.com/Sumi-Interactive) and [@pracstrat](https://github.com/pracstrat).

 In GitHub, I've many open-source projects, most of which are written with Elixir and Ruby.
 Ruby truly makes me happy while programming.
-And I also really enjoy programming with Elixir on a power OTP platform.
+And I also really enjoy programming with Elixir on a powerful OTP platform.

 ## Communicating with me